kaza/better-voice-typing/README.md

    - Set up your configuration file
 5. When prompted, paste your OpenAI API key ([get one here](https://platform.openai.com/api-keys))
 6. Double-click `voice_typing.pyw` to start the app
+7. **Important**: Ensure the app's tray icon is visible by right-clicking the taskbar → "Taskbar settings" → "Select which icons appear on the taskbar" → Toggle on for Voice Typing Assistant (the tray icon is the main interface for settings and status)
-7. (Optional) Right-click `voice_typing.pyw` → Send to → Desktop to create a shortcut
+8. **Recommended**: Right-click `voice_typing.pyw` → Send to → Desktop to create a shortcut

 ### Auto-start with Windows
 To make the app start automatically when Windows boots: